The founder

 Born Durban, 1956

 Anant Singh, founder and CEO of Videovision Entertainment, was born and raised in apartheid-era Durban.
-At eighteen he left university to buy a 16mm rental store, moved from rental into distribution, and built what became, by the company's own account, the first Black-owned film house in South Africa.
+At eighteen he left university to buy a 16mm rental store, moved from rental into distribution, and built one of the first Black-owned film houses in South Africa.

 In 1986 he produced Place of Weeping, the first anti-apartheid feature shot entirely on South African soil, working under the watch of the state's Special Branch.
 The films that followed, Sarafina!, Cry, the Beloved Country, Yesterday, Mandela: Long Walk to Freedom, carried the country's story from Durban to Cannes, Toronto, Berlin and Venice.

-He has produced more than eighty films across five countries, won a Peabody and a Golden Globe, and in 2016 was elected to the International Olympic Committee.
-The work has never stopped being about the same thing: that African stories are taken seriously, and told at the scale they deserve.
+He has produced more than eighty films across five continents, won a Peabody Award and the World Economic Forum's Crystal Award, and in 2016 was elected to the International Olympic Committee.
+Through all of it the aim has stayed the same: to tell African stories at the scale they deserve.

 The arc

-Fifty years, from a rental store to the IOC.
+Fifty years, from a rental store to the Olympics.

-At eighteen, he leaves the University of Durban-Westville and buys a 16mm film rental store in Durban.
-The whole career begins there.
+At eighteen, Anant leaves the University of Durban-Westville and buys a 16mm film rental store in Durban.
+The career begins there.

 Produces Place of Weeping, the first anti-apartheid feature made entirely in South Africa, while pursued by the apartheid state's Special Branch.
 Los Angeles declares a Place of Weeping Day.